 INSPO

-INSPO is an ideation app that propels creatives to think beyond the mundane with randomized prompts based on the "Oblique Strategies" card deck devised by Brian Eno and Peter Schmidt in the 1970s!
+INSPO is an ideation app that I designed to propel creatives to think beyond the mundane with randomized prompts based on the "Oblique Strategies" card deck devised by Brian Eno and Peter Schmidt in the 1970s and inspired by Yoko Ono's groundbreaking 1964 conceptual art book "Grapefruit".
+I completed this project as part of a design brief for a User Experience Design class at Portland State University under the guidance of Professor Thom Hines.

-It is often tough to start a project from zero.
-Other apps like Pinterest, Behance, Dribbble, and Instagram can spark inspiration but often add to the feeling of being overwhelmed with their focus on social media, product marketplaces, and doubling as portfolio sites.
+Many creatives find it hard to start a project from the blank page state.
+Other ideation apps like Pinterest, Behance, Dribbble, and Instagram can spark inspiration but often add to the feeling of being overwhelmed with their focus on social media, product marketplaces, and doubling as portfolio sites.

-Through research, competitive analysis, personas, and user testing; I created a UI system that helps users explore creative prompts and pin ideas for later without distractions from the ideation process.
-This app is a love letter to creatives.
+Through many rounds of research, competitive analysis, personas, and user testing; I created a UI system that helps users explore creative prompts and pin ideas for later without distractions from the ideation process.
+This application is a love letter to creatives.

 • UX Testing